-The Samsung Galaxy Tab 7.0 had some bugs related to launchers and force close messages.
-In order to fix these issues, Samsung rolled out an update called DDKL2.
+Samsung Galaxy Tab 7.0 had some bugs related to launchers and force close messages.
+In order to fixe these issues, Samsung rolled out an update called DDKL2.
 As the update arrives, it fixes the aforementioned issues and improves the stability of the device as well.
-It is a Honeycomb update and installing it on your device will help you overcome the bugs.
+It is a Honeycomb update and installing the same on your device will help you overcome the bugs.

-In this short tutorial, we will guide you on how you can install DDKL2 Honeycomb Update on your Galaxy Tab 7.0 tablet.
-Following this guide properly will accomplish the task of updating it and you will be able to enjoy your tablet more than before.
+In this short tutorial, we will guide you on how you can install DDKL2 Honeycomb Update on Galaxy Tab 7.0 tablet.
+Following this guide properly will accomplish the task of updating and you will be able to enjoy more on your tablet than before.
 Let’s go ahead and read the guide to complete the task.

 - When you are finish downloading files, open the Odin tool on your PC.

-- Boot up your Galaxy Tab 7.0 into Download mode.
-This can be accomplished by pressing Volume DOWN and Power button together.
+- Boot up your Galaxy Tab 7.0 into Download mode, it can be accomplished by pressing Volume DOWN and Power button together.

 - While in Download mode, connect your Galaxy Tab to the PC using USB cable.